The holidays are finally done!

 2. Spend time with people who get you: While this sounds contradictory to the first point it’s not.
 Once you’ve taken some time to recover from the craziness other people spewed at you this season seek out those in your life who understand you.
 Those who support quietly and unobtrusively.
 Go have a coffee and catch up.
 Vent if you need to.
 Choose your safe place and fall into it.
 This will remind your subconscious that while people can be asshats you are not alone, you are supported and you are loved.

 3. Save money—do fun, free things: The holidays can be expensive.
 Not that you need me to tell you that!
 For those of us in the midst of treatment the financial burden can become even more pronounced.
 While you may not have the cash to jet set to an exciting destination, or even to go for a pedicure, there are lots of things you CAN do to have fun and pamper yourself after the holidays end.
 Go for a long walk in a pretty area.
 Have a board game night with your significant other and/or friends.
 Make an old school picnic and enjoy it on the floor.
 Re-read a good book.
 Colour.
 There are many things you can do to make yourself feel special without having to spend any more money.
+If you’ve got an RV, there’s no harm in spending a couple of nights away from everything to give yourself some time alone!
+Make sure you check the battery, as it’s probably drained over this period.
+If you need a new one, have a look around at different rv marine batteries to find one that suits your RV.

 4. Drink more (water, that is): While a glass or two of vino or booze is fine here and there the holidays are more likely to cause overindulging.
 Lots of alcoholic beverages, lots of sweets and lots of salty foods.
 Your body needs time to process all the things you’ve been feeding it.
 Give yourself some extra glasses of water each day to help it get started.
 You’ll feel better and look better rested.
 No matter how run over you’re feeling.